Andrettin/Wyrmsun/readme.txt

 * Maps
 - Increased quantity of fauna units generated in maps.
 - Fixed issue which caused a crash when approaching the long swordsman in random dungeons.

+* Miscellaneous
+- Updated the visual guide to include guidelines for ship graphics.

 * Quests
 - Goblin Barbarians and Warlords are now present in the Caverns of Flame quest.